Toma-Shops-2025/MyPartsRunner247/GOOGLE_MAPS_SETUP.md

 # Google Maps Integration Setup Guide

-This guide explains how to configure Google Maps for navigation and tracking in MyPartsRunner.
+This guide explains how to configure Google Maps for navigation and tracking in MY-RUNNER.COM.

 ## 🗺️ Required Environment Variables